SunPj/stategraph/domain/readme.md

 Low performance for tight coupled graph, implementation is not so straightforward

 ### To sum it up
 Taking into account that I have no specific restrictions I am implementing the simplest version that cover the needs described in assignment

+### Questions
+1. To understand the better solution I need to know the proportion of number of nodes to number of events If number of nodes is big than we should focus on parrallelzing propogation of the event If the number of events is big then we should focus on parrallelzing

+1. How to deal with dead connections when component is re uploaded?
+Say it used to have A and B dependants and now only B and C

+2. Whether we need to return an error messages to caller when event sent to non existing component?